X86 calling conventions: stdcall

 The stdcall calling convention is a variation on the Pascal calling convention in which the callee is responsible for cleaning up the stack, but the parameters are pushed onto the stack in right-to-left order, as in the _cdecl calling convention.
 Registers EAX, ECX, and EDX are designated for use within the function.
 Return values are stored in the EAX register.

 stdcall is the standard calling convention for the Microsoft Win32 API and for Open Watcom C++.

 Microsoft fastcall

-The Microsoft __fastcall convention (aka __msfastcall) passes the first two arguments that fit (evaluated left to right) into ECX and EDX.
+The Microsoft __fastcall convention passes the first two arguments that fit (evaluated left to right) into ECX and EDX.
 Remaining arguments are pushed onto the stack from right to left.
 When the compiler compiles for IA64 or AMD64, it ignores the __fastcall keyword (or any other calling convention keyword aside from __vectorcall) and uses the Microsoft default 64-bit calling convention instead.

-Other compilers like GCC, Clang, and ICC provide similar "fastcall" calling conventions, although they are not necessarily compatible with each other or with Microsoft fastcall.
+Other compilers like GCC and Clang provide similar "fastcall" calling conventions, although they are not necessarily compatible with each other or with Microsoft fastcall.